Boscherdt History, Family Crest & Coats of Arms

 - Origins Available:

 The surname Boscherdt is derived from a Germanic personal name composed of the German elements "bos," which meant "audacious," and "hard," which meant "hardy" or "brave."
 Thus, the name no doubt originally referred to a person who was very tough or one who was inclined to fight.
 Some instances of the Boscherdt surname are derived from the personal name Burkhart, and the German word boese, which meant "naughty" and "tough."

 The surname Boscherdt was first found in Westphalia, where the name Bossart became noted for its many branches within the region, where each house acquired a status and influence which was envied by the princes of the region.
 In their later history the Bossart family became a power unto themselves and were elevated to the ranks of nobility.

-Important Dates for the Boscherdt family
+Early History of the Boscherdt family

 This web page shows only a small excerpt of our Boscherdt research.
 Another 73 words (5 lines of text) covering the years 1746, 1538 and 1539 are included under the topic Early Boscherdt History in all our PDF Extended History products and printed products wherever possible.

 Boscherdt Spelling Variations